Chamber Fellowship

 All videos must have been unedited and recorded within the past year and clearly show the applicant’s hands and face.
 Accompaniment is required for all works except unaccompanied repertoire and chamber excerpts.

-Note: Applicants applying to both the General Strings Programme and the Chamber Fellows Programme do not need to submit separate audition recordings.
-The concerto and sonata videos submitted for Chamber Fellows will also be considered for admission to the General Strings Programme.
+Note: Applicants applying to both the Strings Programme and the Chamber Fellows Programme do not need to submit separate audition recordings.
+The videos submitted for the Chamber Fellowship will also be considered for admission to the Strings Programme.

 Auditions are conducted entirely via pre-recorded video to ensure accessibility for international applicants.